 No turbo lag, no problems.
 Although modern supercars do well to minimise turbo lag, a naturally aspirated V8 will ALWAYS be ready to pounce.
 This makes the LC500 a dream ride.

 Sure, it lacks sheer power compared to the competitors such as the BMW 6 Series and Mercedes SL which pack multiple turbochargers.
-However, this makes the car even more exciting on a day to day basis as the throttle can be pushed hard without serious concerns of losing control.
+However, this makes the car even more exciting on a day to day basis as the throttle can be pushed harder without serious concerns of losing control (in the dry).

 The LC500 can hit 100kmh from standstill in 4.7 seconds.
-Again, this isn’t the quickest in comparison to its competitors, but the almost 2 tonne ‘supercar’ does well to hold its own given that the LC500 packs an extra 160kg over the 6 Series.
+Again, this isn’t the quickest in comparison to its competitors, but the almost 2 tonne grand tourer does well to hold its own given that the LC500 packs an extra 160kg over the 6 Series.